Guilty All the Same

-"Guilty All the Same" is a song by American rock band Linkin Park featuring rapper Rakim.
-The song was recorded by the band for their sixth studio album, The Hunting Party.
+"Guilty All the Same" is a song by American rock band Linkin Park.
+The song was recorded by the band for their sixth studio album The Hunting Party, serving as both the lead single and third track.
+The track features American rapper Rakim.
 The track premiered on March 6, 2014, on commercial mobile service Shazam, and was released as a single by Warner Bros.
 Records on March 7, 2014.
 The song was self-produced after the band decided not to have a producer for the album.

 Composition

 In an interview with Radio.com, Shinoda and Bennington explained that this song "...seemed like the perfect song to reintroduce the band."

 "A few months ago I was making some demos and writing this stuff and it sounded like something that you could play on the radio," Shinoda explained.
 "I listen to a lot of indie music… and I was listening to the demos and thought, I don't want to make any of that music.
 What is it that's not out there right now that I'm all about, that I'm fired up about that is a void?
 It ended up being this new material."

 In that same interview, regarding the addition of Rakim, Shinoda wanted to surprise people and was "spitballing" the idea of getting Rakim, one of Shinoda's idols growing up, on the track.
 When the band's engineer revealed that he knew one of Rakim's people, he reached out to him, leading to Rakim coming over to the studio and, according to Bennington, "crush that section" (verse over the bridge).
 Shinoda was originally going to rap in the bridge off the song, but thought that it would be too predictable and wanted another rapper to do it instead, and managed to get into contact with Rakim through their musical engineer.

 The track features a long instrumental intro and is driven by aggressive guitars and drums, with lead singer Chester Bennington using angsty yet clean vocals, while guest rapper Rakim raps his own verse over a hip hop-tinged bridge.
 Alternatively, it has been described as demonstrating a rap metal style similar to that of the band's earlier albums, Hybrid Theory and Meteora by Music Feeds.
 It has also been described as a return to their hard rock and heavy metal roots for the band by Zach McEntire of KXRK.
 Al Kooper observed it as "plain old heavy metal".